 The Stress-Free Option

-Your pet hates to be separated from you as much as you hate to have to leave her.
+Your pet has as much difficulty as you do when you are away.
 There is a distinct difference between leaving her at a strange place and leaving her at home, however.
 As leaving her at home creates less stress and supports her comfort, we hope that you will agree that at-home pet care is always better than boarding.